7 Questions with a Spartan

 1. What do you love most about your job?

-2. What’s exciting about the future of your industry/position?
+2. What’s exciting about the future of your industry?

-4. What is something you wish you had done in college to prepare for this position?
+4. What is something you did in college to prepare for this position?

-5. What additional trainings, certifications, professional organization membership, etc. have helped you?
+5. What additional training, certifications, professional organization members, etc. have helped you professionally?

 6. What should students interested in entering your field know?

 Accounting/Finance is an exciting field its more than just numbers.
 Having a finance background gives you access to most jobs especially leadership jobs.
 In my workplace, quite a few of our leaders originated from finance even though their new positions have little to do with finance day-to-day